cpainchaud/pan-configurator/README.txt

 *
 ******************************************************************************/

-Requirement : PHP 5.4 with curl module
+Requirement : PHP 5.5 with curl module
-Use: include the file lib/panconfigurator.php in your own script to load the necessary classes.
+Usage: include the file lib/panconfigurator.php in your own script to load the necessary classes.

 File tree:

 - /lib/ contains library files source code
-- /utils/ contains ready to run scripts
+- /utils/ contains ready to run scripts, more information in utils/readme.txt
 - /doc/index.html  has all classes documentations
 - /example-*.php are examples about using this library
 - /sample-configs/ hold dummy configuration files to run examples on